powsybl/powsybl-core/docs/grid_features/network_modifications.md

 If the target voltage level topology kind is `BUS_BREAKER`, the connectable is connected to the target bus without additional switches.
 If the target voltage level topology kind is `NODE_BREAKER`, the appropriate disconnectors and breakers are created to connect the feeder bay to the target busbar section, maintaining the correct topology.
-This modification ensures that the connectivity of the network is preserved while relocating the feeder bay to its new position.
+This modification ensures that the connectivity of the network is preserved while moving the feeder bay to its new position.

 ### Connect a line on a line or a voltage level on a line